 On April 14, 1981, Ivan Galamian passed away.
 That summer, the camp opened on time, filled to capacity.
 Galamian’s message remained alive and well.

 Judith Galamian continued overseeing the camp’s administrative work until her own passing in 2005.
 A series of directors were appointed by Meadowmount’s governing body, the Society for Strings.
-In 2021, Mark Hayman, former Executive Director of Young Concert Artists, was named Meadowmount Executive Director, and Janet Sung, an international violin soloist and Meadowmount alumna, was appointed Artistic Director.
-This new leadership team is poised to move the school into the future, expanding resources and opportunities, revitalizing the school campus, and engaging with the Adirondack community and beyond, while maintaining the core mission and artistic vitality at the highest standard.
+In 2021, Janet Sung, an international violin soloist and Meadowmount alumna, was appointed Artistic Director.
+Her leadership is poised to move the school into the future, expanding resources and opportunities, revitalizing the school campus, and engaging with the Adirondack community and beyond, while maintaining the core mission and artistic vitality at the highest standard.